Richard Garriott: Private astronaut

 During his spaceflight, Garriott took part in several education outreach efforts.
 The free Metro newspaper in London provided him with a special edition containing details of British primary school students' space experiment concepts that Garriott took to the ISS.
 The Metro has claimed, as a result, that it was the first newspaper in space.
 He communicated with students and other Amateur Radio operators and transmitted photographs using the Amateur Radio on the International Space Station (ARISS) slow-scan television system, and placed a geocache while aboard the ISS.

 Garriott worked with the Windows on Earth project, which provides an interactive, virtual view of Earth as seen from the ISS.
 Garriott used Windows on Earth software to assist in the selection of locations on Earth to photograph, and the public were able to use the same online tool to track the ISS and see the view Garriott was experiencing.
 Garriott's photographs, along with images taken by his astronaut father Owen Garriott in 1973, will be available to the public through Windows on Earth, adding a personal element to studies of Earth and how Earth has changed over time.

 Garriott covertly smuggled a portion of the ashes of Star Trek actor James Doohan on a laminated card, which he placed under the floor cladding of the ISS's Columbus module.
 This action was kept secret until Christmas Day 2020 when Doohan's son made the fact public on his Twitter account.
 At the time of the reveal, Doohan's ashes had orbited the Earth more than 70,000 times and traveled more than 1.7 billion miles.
+Garriott also performed magic tricks aboard the ISS.

 Garriott's film Apogee of Fear was the first ever fictional (short) film fully filmed in space (whereas Return from Orbit was only partially filmed in space).
 Tracy Hickman wrote the screenplay.

 In 2010 he was featured in a documentary, Man on a Mission: Richard Garriott's Road to the Stars, which covered his spaceflight training and mission into orbit.